distribworks/dkron/website/content/pro/ecs.md

 }
 ```

-Then configure a job to be run with the ECS executor:
+To configure a job to be run with the ECS executor:

 Example using an existing taskdef